decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 })
 ```

+{{< hint warning >}}
-> Note: When checking pointer up events against a specific entity, it doesn't take into consideration where the cursor was pointing at when the button was pushed down.
+**📔 Note**   When checking pointer up events against a specific entity, it doesn't take into consideration where the cursor was pointing at when the button was pushed down.
 It only considers where the cursor is pointing at when the button is raised.
+{{< /hint >}}

 <!--